joffrey-bion/krossbow/README.md

 This project supports the JVM, browser and Node JS targets, and is tested against all 3.
 Take a look at the different web socket implementations below to see how each target is supported and by which artifact.

-Android should be supported by using the OkHttp web socket artifact (`krossbow-websocket-okhttp`) and one of the JVM STOMP artifacts.
+Android 5.0+ (API level 21+) should be supported by using the OkHttp web socket artifact (`krossbow-websocket-okhttp`) and one of the JVM STOMP artifacts.
-However, this is not tested as part of the build (which would add a lot of complexity), and thus any feedback on this use case is more than welcome.
+However, the Android tooling's desugaring is not tested as part of the build (which would add a lot of complexity), and thus any feedback on this use case is more than welcome.
 Please upvote [the corresponding issue](https://github.com/joffrey-bion/krossbow/issues/49) if you'd like to see proper tests and packaging for the Android target.